 This is the classic one-liner format.
 With these types of jokes, the setup misdirects by getting the audience to buy into the target assumption which creates the meaning of the setup.
 Then the punch makes the target assumption wrong.
 For instance this joke by my student Terry L. Jackson:

 “After my divorce, I had a sex change.
 From very seldom to not at all.”

 The setup causes us to accept the target assumption that he had a change in sex organs.
 Then the punch surprises us with the unexpected alternative that he only had a change in sexual frequency.
 Jokes with setups almost always use a stated setup and punch.

 “What about the funny comments that don’t have setups?” you ask.

-Jokes Without Setups
+Jokes Without Stated Setups

 Let me illustrate with something that actually happened to me.
 I was sitting in a Chinese restaurant late one night.
 It was a very authentic establishment, and most of the other patrons were Asian immigrants – many of whom spoke little or no English.
 They had a big screen TV on the wall and a Gallagher concert was starting.

-Gallagher made his entrance riding a bicycle with square wheels, and everybody watching cracked up laughing.
+Gallagher made his entrance riding a bicycle with a square wheel, and everybody watching cracked up laughing.
 Regardless of language or cultural differences, everyone has already made the target assumption that bicycle wheels are round.
 Since this is universally accepted, there’s no need for a stated setup.
 To make a joke, all that was needed was a punch – in the form of a bicycle with square wheels – which shattered the existing target assumption.